zajdel/18095-Final-Hack-Documentation-Template/README.md

-# 18095-Final-Hack-Documentation-Template
+# Project Description
+Name(s):

+Write up a paragraph or two that introduces the idea of your project.

-# Student Names
+# Code Description